The Archive of Projects

 This is a list of the main projects carried out by ITeC.
 The Project Topics menu allows you to narrow the list down according to the subjects covered.

-Assessment of a construction technique for load-bearing walls
+Characterization of a “sandwich” block for non-load-bearing walls

-Assessment of a construction technique for load-bearing walls
+Characterization of a “sandwich” block for non-load-bearing walls

 In elaboration|Private client